A model-based restricted shapley value to measure the players' contribution to shot actions in football: Introduction

-Unlike traditional xG-based metrics for individual performance, which primarily reflect a player’s finishing ability (e.g., through xG overperformance), PRS captures a player’s marginal contribution to the creation of shooting opportunities associated with high scoring probability.
+Unlike traditional xG-based metrics for individual performance, which primarily reflect a player’s finishing ability (e.g., through xG overperformance), PRSV captures a player’s marginal contribution to the creation of shooting opportunities associated with high scoring probability.
 When used alongside standard individual performance metrics, it enables a more comprehensive characterization of players, combining insights into both collaborative impact and finishing ability.

-The proposed approach is evaluated on a novel dataset of 8,421 shot actions from the 2022/23 Italian Serie A season, obtained by integrating multiple data sources.
-Case studies on AC Milan and Napoli show heterogeneous player contributions, highlighting the potential of this framework as a decision-support tool in sports analytics.
+The proposed approach is evaluated on an original dataset of 8,421 shot actions from the 2022/23 Italian Serie A season, obtained by integrating multiple data sources.
+The PRSV statistic is then applied to players from AC Milan and SSC Napoli to illustrate the practical implementation of the framework.
 This paper is organized as follows.
-Section~\ref{sec:method} introduces the proposed $PRS$ statistic, while Section~\ref{sec:xgamodel} details the expected goal action model used as the cohesion function.
+Section~\ref{sec:method} introduces the proposed $PRSV$ statistic, while Section~\ref{sec:xgamodel} details the expected goal action model used as the cohesion function.
 Section~\ref{sec:data} describes the dataset, Section~\ref{sec:results} presents the results for the Italian Serie~A with case studies on AC~Milan and SSC~Napoli, and Section~\ref{sec:concl} concludes the paper.